* Wal-Mart meets with shareholders on Friday

 While some people are using the bribery scandal to reignite public debate about Wal-Mart's business practices, "we haven't seen that it has had any kind of meaningful impact on the way our shoppers or others look at the company," Leslie Dach, executive vice president of corporate affairs, told reporters on Thursday afternoon.

-The beginning of the event was upbeat and reflective.
+The first few hours of the event were upbeat and nostalgic.
 The children of founder Sam Walton -- Rob, along with his younger siblings Jim and Alice -- spoke about the work they used to do in the stores when the chain got its start.

 BRIBERY SCANDAL REMAINS A CONCERN